solana-foundation/developer-content/content/courses/token-extensions/intro-to-token-extensions-program.md

 ---
-title: Intro to Token Extensions
+title: Intro to Token Extensions Program
 objectives:
-  - Learn about the Token Extensions Program
+  - Learn about Token Extensions Program
-  - Understand that mints that use Token Extensions must be created with the Token Extensions Program
-  - Learn about the wide variuety of token extensions
+  - Learn about extensions
-  - Use token extensions from the Solana CLI
-description:
-  "Learn what token extensions are, and how to create tokens that use their features."
 ---

-## Summary
+# Summary

 - The existing Token Program on Solana provides interfaces for fungible and non-fungible tokens.
 However as new features have been needed, various forks